MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 ### Import data into a data frame

-Data is automatically loaded into a data frame even without rx_import, but you can load it explicitly using the rx_import , which is useful if you want to include parameters.
+Data is automatically loaded into a data frame even without rx_import, but you can load it explicitly using the rx_import, which is useful if you want to include parameters.

 In mlserver-python, you can use head and tail functions, similar to R, to return the first or last part of the data set.